Home - Book Preview

 Jeff leaned into the opposing player as they fought for the soccer ball.

-Sweat stung his eyes and his lungs burned as they ran down the field.
-Jeff finally gained a step on his man and flicked the ball towards a player from his team.
+Sweat stung his eyes, and his lungs burned as they ran down the field.
+Jeff finally gained a step on his man and flicked the ball towards a teammate.
 A whistle blew behind them, signaling the end of their turn, and both players returned to the back of the drill line.

 “Nice job,” the other boy offered as they jogged back to the rest of the midfielders.